 Any major infrastructure project is vulnerable to going over budget, lack of stakeholder acceptance, running behind schedule, or experiencing other setbacks.
-However, since years airport projects unfortunately may fly off course more often than other types of infrastructure development and construction because they are more complicated and involve more uncertainty.
-This is the new normal in airport development and it is not expected the situation will improve.
+Unfortunately, airport projects may run off course more often than other types of infrastructure development and construction, because they are more complicated and involve more uncertainty.
+This is the new normal in airport development and the situation is not expected to improve.

 Antony Morgan – PWC

 Why is this the situation for airports and how to deal with this ‘new normal’?
 This white paper will cover the challenges for airport development and the shortcomings of the conventional approach.
 In addition, this paper will position the concept and principles of systems engineering in airport development based on a case study.
-This case involves the application of systems engineering from the early start, strategic planning proces, and in all stages of the project.
+This case study involves the application of Systems Engineering from the early start, strategic planning process, and in all stages of the project.

 About Lelystad airport

-Lelystad Airport has chosen to embrace systems engineering as a ‘new’ approach for its development, implemented already during the strategic planning phase.
-Systems engineering helped Lelystad Airport to explore the context, stakeholders and conceptualize the solutions comprehensively.
-SE enhanced the life-cycle focus within the project team, however, the project maintained the adaptablity of changes in its environment.
-By means of SE the transitions between Lelystad Airport and its contractors were improved, while transaction costs are lowered.
-The information modeling and transparency of SE also provides important support during the EASA certification process.
+Lelystad Airport has chosen to embrace Systems Engineering as a ‘new’ approach for its development, and has been already implemented it during the strategic planning phase.
+Systems Engineering helped Lelystad Airport to explore the context and stakeholders, as well as conceptualize the solutions in a easily comprehensible manner.
+Systems Engineering enhanced the life-cycle focus within the project team, while the project remained adaptable to changes in its environment.
+By means of SE the transitions between Lelystad Airport and its contractors were improved, while transaction costs were lowered.
+The information modeling and transparency of SE also provided important support during the EASA certification process.